 Any approval will be made on a temporary, non-precedent setting basis due to the COVID-19 public health crisis.
 Any Licensee granted a temporary extension must abide by all rules, regulations, laws, advisories, and guidelines issued by the City, state, and federal government, including all social distancing requirements.
 All of the foregoing may be amended by the respective agencies at any time

 Common questionsCommon questions

-The program will extend to the end of the outdoor dining season (weather permitting).
-Please note: This is on a non-precedent setting basis and will not extend into next year.Can I still submit an application for the outdoor seating?
+Timeline to be announced.
+Please note: This is on a non-precedent setting basis due to COVID-19.
+If permitted next year for 2021, the application process will change.
+More information will be forthcoming.Can I still submit an application for the outdoor seating?
 When is the cut-off?

 Yes, these applications are reviewed and issued a decision in the order they are received.
 There is no cut-off date at this time.What is the turnaround time before I am approved?